ryanxingql/powerqe/README.md

 - [ ] Support blind RBQE training and testing.
 - [ ] Support RBQE with multiprocessing IQA.

-Main difference to MMEditing:
+The main difference to MMEditing:

 - Support down-sampling before enhancement and up-sampling after enhancement to save memory.
 - Save LQ, GT and output when testing.
 - Evaluate "LQ vs. GT" and "output vs. GT" when testing.
 - Bug fixed.

 MMEditing is a submodule of PowerQE.
-One can easily upgrade the MMEditing, and add their own models to PowerQE without modifying the MMEditing repository.
+One can easily upgrade the MMEditing, and add their models to PowerQE without modifying the MMEditing repository.
 One should clone PowerQE along with MMEditing like this:

 ```bash
 git clone -b v3-dev --recurse-submodules --depth 1 https://github.com/ryanxingql/powerqe.git